mcpower/fit3088-a2/README.txt

   calculations are very straightforward, and the scale of the earth w.r.t. the satellite orbits is kept.
 - Satellites are displayed bigger than real life to ensure that they are clickable.
+- The satellite speed is adjustable, instead of having either "animation on" and "animation off".

 ---------
 COMPILING